Take advantage of the personalization of a World-class coach with runcoach!

 BUILDING THE COURSE

 As America's Traffic Control Leader, Area Wide Protective (AWP) is proud to announce a partnership with the Marine Corps Marathon.
 AWP will be providing traffic management services and traffic control devices for the Marine Corps Marathon, to take place on October 28, 2014.
 AWP's support will include the use of 600-700 cones, several fully-equipped trucks, and the professional traffic control services of 20 volunteers from AWP's local facilities in Virginia and Maryland.
 AWP's corporate team (based in Ohio) is also working with the Virginia Department of Transportation and the Marine Corps to develop temporary traffic control plans for the event that will help ensure the safety of the runners, MCM volunteers and workers, and the general public travelling through the area.

-For marathoners, 10K participants and spectators, the following items are prohibited from entering any MCM event location: hydration vests and backpacks like CamelBaks; glass containers; masks; and flammable liquids.
-Runners may continue to bring a personal supply of fluids.
+For marathoners, 10K participants and spectators, glass containers and flammable liquids are prohibited from entering any MCM event location.
+Runners may continue to bring a supply of fluids.
 All items are subject to search and add to the volume being screened, possibly resulting in delays and personal inconvenience.
 The wearing any mask, hood or other device whereby a substantial portion of the face is hidden or covered so as to conceal the identity of the wearer is strictly prohibited.